 Note that even though it is a monetary value, we round the daily rent amount to four digits.
 This is to guarantee the accuracy of the prorated rent amount.

 Finally, your prorated rent in September is $346.67.
 If you fill the appropriate fields of our prorated rent calculator, you will receive the same value.

 The months' length

-As you have seen calculating prorated rent is generally a piece of cake.
+As you have seen, calculating prorated rent is generally a piece of cake.
 All you need to know is the amount of monthly rent and the number of days in the month.
-The former is included in the rental agreement.
-The latter is a little bit more complicated as not every month has the same number of days.
-However, this number is the same every year (except February in leap years), so if you are not sure the correct values, you can check it in the table below.
+The former will be in the rental agreement.
+The latter is a bit more complicated as not every month has the same number of days.
+Thanks, Caesar.
+However, this number is the same every year (except February, which changes every leap year), so if you are unsure of the correct values, you can check it in the table below.

 April, June, and November.

 Which only has but 28 days clear

 To easily memorize the length of the month, you can also use another popular mnemonic which uses your hands.
 To do so, you have to make fists and join them together.
 Now the knuckles of the four fingers and the spaces between them can be used to remember the lengths of the months.
 Imagine that each month is listed on your knuckles and spaces between them as you proceed across the hand.
 All months that land on a knuckle have 31 days.
 The months that land between them do not.

 Did you know that this pattern of the lengths of the months is also reflected on the musical keyboard?
 If you assume the F is January, then the black and white keys that lay on the right represents the length of the rest of the months (with the note F correlating to January).